fmaussion/habil2.0/habil/welcome.md

 The following papers are protected under publisher copyright: 03, 09, 13.

 In order not to violate any copyright protection laws, the following documents have been generated:
-- the online version of this thesis and the pdf available for download only link to the publisher's version of the papers.
+- the online version of this thesis and the pdf available for download only link to the publisher versions of the papers.
 This may lead you to a paywall for papers 03, 09, 13.
 - the pdf version sent to the reviewers contains all papers.